Research Interests

 Potential PhD Projects

-Some potential PhD projects are listed below.
-Some involve learning to use a simulation code as part of the project.
-Some prior coding experience would be beneficial but not essential.
+Potential PhD projects are listed below.
+Some projects involve learning to use a simulation code as part of the project.
+Prior coding experience would be beneficial but not essential.
+But a good grounding in Fluid Mechanics via undergraduate courses is essential.
+I also maintain active collaborations with colleagues at NASA and ESA, and working with and visiting these institutions can be discussed as part of each project.
 Interested candidates should get in touch via email: peter.f.wyper 'at' durham.ac.uk.

 • Understanding the transition from coronal jets to CMEs.
 Jets and CMEs are part of a continuum of eruption types, but where the transition lies is not well defined.
-This project would explore this transition.
+Using an MHD code you would learn to desing and analyse simulations that explore what sets the transition.

 Frontiers Research Topic - Flux Rope Interaction with the Ambient Corona: from Jets to CMEs